 Residual or Mouth alcohol is a condition that occurs when the concentration of alcohol within the airspace of the oral cavity, or mouth, exceeds the alcohol concentration of the breath.
-It can occur anytime alcohol comes in contact with the mouth, but is short lived and can be effectively eliminated by employing several safeguards.
+This condition can occur anytime alcohol comes in contact with the mouth.
+Fortunately it is short lived and can be effectively eliminated by employing several safeguards.
 These safeguards center around two approaches, mouth alcohol prevention and mouth alcohol detection.